-In this piece we’ll take a plunge into the word of image segmentation using deep learning.
+In this piece, we’ll take a plunge into the world of image segmentation using deep learning.
 We’ll talk about:

 - what image segmentation is